dericcain/setup-config/README.md

 #### Install
 `npx setup-config setup`

-`npx` allows you to use the command without installing it locally.
+`npx` allows you to use the command without installing it locally, which is the preferred method.

 or you can just install as a dev dependency like so...